sbdrchauhan/python-DS-ML/10_SQL/README.md

 SELECT *
 FROM myTable
 WHERE col2='value';

+/* using IN (same as above) */
+SELECT *
+FROM myTable
+WHERE col2 IN ('value');

+SELECT *
+FROM myTable
+WHERE col2 NOT IN ('value'); /* everything other that one value from col2 */

+/* real examples */
+SELECT * FROM Country;
+SELECT Name, Continent, Population FROM Country
+  WHERE Population < 100000 ORDER BY Population DESC;

+SELECT Name, Continent, Population FROM Country
+  WHERE Population < 100000 OR Population IS NULL ORDER BY Population DESC;

+SELECT Name, Continent, Population FROM Country
+  WHERE Population < 100000 AND Continent = 'Oceania' ORDER BY Population DESC;

+/* % wild card anything before and after is okay */
+/* _a% first letter can be anything, second a and anything after */ SELECT Name, Continent, Population FROM Country
+  WHERE Name LIKE '%island%' ORDER BY Name;

+/* same like .isin() in python */
+SELECT Name, Continent, Population FROM Country
+ WHERE Continent IN ( 'Europe', 'Asia' ) ORDER BY Name;
 ```
 Some more complex queries can be made by combining several of ANDs and ORs as shown below: